rummelsworth/morrowind-stuff/README.md

       - You will fight a lot.
 Early on, you need to hit more than you miss.
     - **Strength**
       - You will fight a lot.
 Early on, when you hit, you need to hit hard.
-You also want to carry loot.
+You also want to carry as much loot as possible as early as possible.
   - Major skills
     - **Axe**
-      - Bound Battleaxe.
+      - BBa.
     - **Marksman**
       - Bonemold longbow, then daedric longbow.
     - **Light Armor**